Trauma-Informed Teaching: A Practical GuideTrauma-Informed Teaching: A Practical Guide for Schools: practical strategies for teachers

 Working with External Agencies

 Schools need external support for childhood trauma (Cole et al., 2005).
 Trauma-informed practice means working with specialist agencies.
-These agencies provide crucial assistance that schools cannot (Perry, 2009).
+These agencies provide important assistance that schools cannot (Perry, 2009).
 Build strong relationships with them.

 Child and Adolescent Mental Health Services (CAMHS) are the most commonly referenced referral pathway, but waiting lists are long and thresholds are high in most areas.
 Teachers need to understand what CAMHS can and cannot offer so that referrals are appropriate and expectations are managed.

 Educational psychologists assess learners, give advice, and plan support.
-They help schools differentiate trauma responses from conditions like autism (APA, 2013).
-ADHD and learning difficulties often occur together, which complicates diagnosis (Gillberg et al., 2004).
+They help schools tell the difference between trauma responses and conditions like autism (APA, 2013).
+ADHD and learning difficulties often occur together, so diagnosis can be more complex (Gillberg et al., 2004).

 Schools must participate in child protection plans and team meetings if social care is involved.
 Sharing information well with social workers is vital for safeguarding.
 This forms a coordinated, trauma-informed approach (Steer et al., 2009).